-The previous version of the Electric Vehicle Homecharge Scheme has ended (whereby you received a £350 grant on the cost of a home EV charger as a single-unit property homeowner).
-Now, however, it has been replaced by the overarching ‘EV Chargepoint Grant.’
+The previous version of the Electric Vehicle Homecharge Scheme came to a close in March 2022 (whereby you received a £350 grant on the cost of a home EV charger as a single-unit property homeowner).
+Now, it has been replaced by the overarching ‘EV Chargepoint Grant.’

 This new version of the OZEV grant focuses on flat owners/occupiers, people living in rented properties, and landlords rather than single-unit homeowners.
 Given this recent grant change, if you are a single-unit property homeowner, you, unfortunately, will not be able to save £350 on installation costs unless you move to a flat or apartment.

-If you are eligible for the EV Chargepoint Grant, it could be worth leaving your old EV charger and taking advantage of this new government funding and purchasing a new unit (as long as you qualify, of course!).
-To understand the new changes in more depth, including the requirements and how to claim the EV ChargePoint Grant, please click here.
+If you are eligible for the EV Chargepoint Grant, it could be worth leaving your old EV charger and taking advantage of this new government funding and purchasing a new unit (as long as you qualify, of course).

 Typically, you do not need permission to have an electric vehicle charger installed on your property as a homeowner, but it does depend on what type of house you are moving into.
 If you were moving into a listed building, for example, you would need permission to reinstall/install your electric vehicle charger at that property.

 Another exception is if you are moving from a house with off-street parking to a house with only on-street parking, as you won’t be able to have your old EV charger installed on your property without adding a ChargeArm.
 If this is the case, you will need permission from your local council to approve the installation.